Complexity of Firefighting on Graphs: Basic Properties and Bounds

 These results are direct consequences of the following useful lemmata providing bounds on the firefighter number.
 In particular, Lemma \ref{lem:lowerbounds}.1 will be an essential tool for proving theorems in later sections.
-Nevertheless, it can give arbitrarily bad lower bounds as shown in \ref{app:restricted}.
 It is a strictly stronger version of a criterion given in \cite{Bernshteyn2021SearchingFA}.
+In their version, it is necessary to prove that for some $i \in [|V|]$, any $W \subseteq V$ with $i - m + 1 < |W| < i$ fulfills $|N(W)| \geq m - 1$, in order to prove $\ffn(G)\geq m$.
+In our version, one only has to consider subsets $W$ with $|W| = i$ instead of subsets $W$ with an entire range of sizes, which makes applying the lemma significantly easier.
+As this Lemma is one of the only known techniques to show lower bounds, this is a valuable improvement.
+Note that Lemma \ref{lem:lowerbounds}.1 can give arbitrarily bad lower bounds, as shown in \ref{app:basicProps}.

 \begin{restatable}[Lower Bounds]{lemma}{lemmaLowerBounds} Let $G=(V,E)$ be a graph and $m\in\N_{>0}$.
 Then any of the following conditions imply that $\ffn(G)\geq m$: \begin{enumerate} \item There exists an $i \in [|V| - m + 1]$ such that any $W \subseteq V$ with $|W| = i$ fulfills $|N(W)| \geq m - 1$. \item $\delta_{\min}(G) \geq m-1$, i.e., each node in $G$ has at least $m-1$ neighbours. \item There exists a $G'\subseteq G$ with $\ffn(G')\geq m$. \item $|E| \geq m \cdot (|V| - \frac{m+1}{2})$. \end{enumerate} \end{restatable} \begin{proof}[Proof of 1] Assume that there is a winning $(m-1)$-strategy $(F_1, \dots, F_T)$ for $G$, while an $i$ as in the statement of the lemma exists.
 Then, there has to be a smallest $t$ such that $|B_t| < i + (m-1)$.
 Note that $|B_0| = |V| \geq i + (m-1)$, hence $t \geq 1$.
 By the definition of $t$, we have $|B_{t - 1}| \geq i + (m-1)$.
 Since $|F_t| \leq m-1$, it follows that $|\tilde{B}_t| \geq i$.
 In particular, this implies the existence of a set $\tilde{W} \subseteq \tilde{B}_t$ with $|\tilde{W}| = i$.
 Let $W \coloneqq \tilde{W} \cup N(\tilde{W})$, i.e., the set of burning nodes after the fire spreads from the provisionally burning nodes $\tilde{W}$.
 Since $|N(\tilde{W})| \geq m-1$ by the definition of $i$, we have $|W| \geq |\tilde{W}| + (m-1) = i + (m-1)$. $\tilde{W}$ being a subset of $\tilde{B}_t$ implies $W \subseteq B_t$ and hence, we have $|B_t| \geq i + (m-1)$, a contradiction. \end{proof}